top of page

 Prayer for the Baptized

-ALL: Give to Michael: strength for life’s journey, courage in time of suffering, the joy of faith, the freedom of love, and the hope of new life; through Jesus Christ, who makes us one.
+ALL: Give to Laila; strength for life’s journey, courage in time of suffering, the joy of faith, the freedom of love, and the hope of new life; through Jesus Christ, who makes us one.
 Amen.

 Listening for God